SimonGomezUniv/doc/td_oauth2.md

 Goal of this TD is to implement a simple oAuth2/OpenID microservice

-## create a new folder and new node server
+## Dedicated OpenID instance create a new folder and new node server

 expose a form to register a login / password store them in a file (we should use a DB once again)